-In the event of a school closure, early release, or shelter in place due to inclement weather or other emergency, the information must be reported by the superintendent of each school system on the School Closure Notification Form located at https://aim.alsde.edu under School Notification for Public tab.
+In the event of a school closure, early dismissal/release, or shelter in place due to inclement weather or other emergency, the information must be reported by the superintendent of each school system on the School Closure Notification Form under School Notification for Public tab.
 After completion of the Notification Form, the superintendent must complete the School Day Make-Up Form and submit it to the State Superintendent of Education for approval.